zhellsh/perplexer/README.md

 If you answered yes to one of those questions, then boy do I have the script for you!
 # What?
 You read that right!
 Perplexer can download, and sort your playlists into folders Plex will accept.

-As a failsafe, Perplexer will inject metadata from YouTube.
+Perplexer will inject metadata from YouTube.

 What?
 You don't have a YouTube playlist?
 That is fine!
 Just use tunemymusic.com (#NOTSPON) to convert the playlist!
 Then, simply download our scripts folder and place it where ever!
 Just run
 ```
 export id='[YouTube-Playlist-ID]' // You can find the playlist id after &list: https://www.youtube.com/watch?v=XXXXXXXXXXX&list=PL*
 export loc='[Plex-Library-Location or Output-Path]'